jophde/documentation/docs/02_iOS/02_Advanced.md

 * In your project's Info.plist file, add the following keys/value pair:
     * `JargonAppId` (Number): `%%pid%%`

+* Create an empty file and name it `<base locale>.base.jargon`, add this file to the project and make sure it is included in the app's bundled resources.

 * Run `/usr/local/bin/jargon setup -p <Project path> -k %%apik%%`

 * In your AppDelegate, initialize Jargon: (see below for options)